-Returning students with demonstrated need can receive institutional aid for up to eight (8) semesters as long as they remain in good academic standing and submit the required documents (FAFSA, CSS/PROFILE, federal tax documents (tax return, all schedules, and all W-2s) by APRIL 30th.
+Students with demonstrated need can receive institutional aid for up to eight (8) semesters as long as they remain in good academic standing and submit the required documents (FAFSA, CSS Profile, federal tax documents (tax return, all schedules, and all W-2s) by APRIL 1.

 Leave of Absence/Withdrawal from all Classes and Its Impact on Federal Financial Aid.